CodyGuo/gapp/README.md

    Copy Resources/* to cef2go/Release
 4. Run build.bat in the directory
 5. Copy conf/manifest.json to bin directory
-6. Run goapp.exe in bin directory
+6. Run gapp.exe in bin directory

 关于:
 -------------------